rcook/rcook.github.io/_posts/2020-03-04-equality-in-csharp.md

 * `IStructuralComparable`
 * `IStructuralEquatable`

+A quick note before you proceed: make sure you understand why the following program behaves the way it does:

+{% gist c64ee0d59400c1ac643f0e19c77933b0 QuickQuiz.cs %}

 Caveat: My code probably has subtle bugs in it.
 This is kind of the point.

 Here's our base class, imaginatively named `BaseClass`: